 About Gray Literature

-"Gray Literature" or "Grey Literature" are interchangeable.
+"Gray Literature" and "Grey Literature" are interchangeable.
 This guide will use "Gray" unless the specific resource uses "Grey".

 What is Grey Literature?